alexwlchan/alexwlchan.net/src/_articles/2022/2022-12-20-prismic-validation.md

 ---
-layout: post
+layout: article
 date: 2022-12-20 08:31:16 +00:00
 title: How we do bulk analysis of our Prismic content
 summary: By downloading all our Prismic documents, we can run validation rules, fix broken links, and find interesting examples.
-tags:
-  - prismic
+topic: Systems and software
 colors:
   index_light: "#1d1d25"
   index_dark:  "#a1a1b5"
-old_syntax_highlighting: true
 ---

 <!-- Cover image: https://commons.wikimedia.org/wiki/File:Prism_flat_rainbow.jpg, CC0 -->